everycure-org/matrix/docs/src/data_science/index.md

 Given the high-dimensional nature of our node embeddings, we often apply dimensionality reduction techniques to make the data more manageable and to potentially uncover latent structures.
 This step helps us improve computational efficiency and mitigate the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
 Common methods we employ include:

 - **[Principal Component Analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis)**: A linear dimensionality reduction technique that projects the data into a lower-dimensional space while maximizing the variance captured by each component.
-- **[t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) and [UMAP](https://umap-learn.readthedocs.io/en/latest/)**: Non-linear dimensionality reduction techniques that are particularly useful for visualization and discvoering clusters within the data.
+- **[t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding) and [UMAP](https://umap-learn.readthedocs.io/en/latest/)**: Non-linear dimensionality reduction techniques that are particularly useful for visualization and discovering clusters within the data.
 These methods are effective at preserving the local and global structure of the data, also making them suitable for exploratory analysis.

 ### Topological Embeddings